Marrero 504-309-3262

 Why HiPP is Important?

+Given the national and local statistics on HIV, it is imperative that HiPP be successful in diagnosing, treating, and preventing the spread of HIV in the communities we serve.
 Through HiPP, the government is allocating resources to help in the education and prevention of HIV in areas like Louisiana, which has one of the highest rates of new HIV diagnoses in the country.
+In 2022, Louisiana ranked 4th in the nation for new HIV diagnosis rates and 12th in the estimated number of diagnoses.

-Current Stats on new HIV diagnoses (2020)
+Current Stats and Facts on new HIV diagnoses (2022)

 How to get HiPP?